Find Affordable College Courses

 Best Idaho Schools for Affordable Quality for a Bachelor's in Communication & Media Studies

-Our 2023 rankings named Brigham Young University - Idaho the best value school in Idaho for communication and media studies students working on their bachelor’s degree.
-BYU - I is a very large private not-for-profit school located in the town of Rexburg.
+Our analysis found Brigham Young University - Idaho to be the best value school for communication and media studies students who want to pursue a bachelor’s degree in Idaho.
+BYU - I is a fairly large private not-for-profit school located in the distant town of Rexburg.

-The average tuition and fees for an in-state undergraduate at BYU - I are $4,416 a year.
+In-state tuition fees for undergraduate students at BYU - I are $4,416 per year.
 Communications majors at BYU - I take out an average of $15,995 in student loans while working on their Bachelor's Degree.

 In-state tuition fees for undergraduate students at Boise State are $8,060 per year.
 On average, communications graduates from Boise State take out $24,046 in student loans while working on their Bachelor's Degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $303.